-Having been involved with the development of lasers continually since 1978, I have seen this field explode and remain amazed at the ongoing development of new devices that give us even more capability to treat a variety of conditions safely and effectively.
+Having been involved with the development of lasers continually since 1978 in San Diego, I have seen this field explode and remain amazed at the ongoing development of new devices that give us even more capability to treat a variety of conditions safely and effectively.

 The primary advantage of a laser treatment is that it provides the opportunity to precisely target a structure in the skin, while sparing the tissue surrounding the target.
 For example, when lasers are used in treating red blood vessels (common on the nose, cheeks and chin), a precise wavelength is chosen that is preferentially absorbed by the red blood cells, and not the tissue surrounding them.
 When the laser energy is absorbed by the red blood cells, heat is created that basically cauterizes the blood vessel from the inside.
 By controlling the laser settings we can make that energy confirmed to the blood vessel and not the affecting them tissue of the surface of the skin or the tissue around the blood vessels.
 This results in a very effective treatment to eliminate unwanted blood vessels with minimal downtime.

 So in the same manner, brown and black spots can be selectively targeted whether they are on the surface of the skin or underneath the surface.
 Tattoos of virtually any color can be targeted selectively as well.